 Women of Achievement

-For 37 years, we’ve gathered during lunch for Women of Achievement.
+For nearly 40 years, we’ve gathered during lunch for Women of Achievement.
 Each year, we have honored a select group of women in Columbus who have made extraordinary contributions to their families, workplaces, and communities.
-In April 2022, we honored six leaders who are Advocates for All – women who pave and protect the path for others, support and uplift their neighbors, and serve as champions of dignity for all.
-View photos from our 2022 event.
+Passes for 2023 are available now!

 Save the Date